Mumbai Adventures — two days in glorious India

 “You’ll have to take off your shoes”, she says.

-We’ve already got a driver who’s attached himself to us for the day — for 15 euros he’s willing to take us wherever, and wait for us while we wander around.
+We’ve already got a driver who’s attached himself to us for the day — for 15 euros he’s willing to take us wherever, and wait for us while we wander around, eat lunch, and see the sights.

 We’ve just been to a fort on the edge of the sea, seen more pollution, a large bridge, and a popular cuddle-spot for Hindu teenagers.
 A couple of guys have asked to take a selfie with me.
 They must not get a lot of bearded gingers out here.